DininduSenanayake/HPCSetupGuide/README.md

-# BMRC Setup Guide
+# Sansom lab HPC Setup Guide

-Configuration files and documentation for the group's use of the University of Oxford's BMRC cluster.
+This repository contains configuration files and documentation for the group's use of the University of Oxford's BMRC cluster.

-If you find problems with the docs please raise an issue.
+Researchers in other groups using the Kennedy's Data Science Platform can also follow this guide if they wish to run e.g. the `cellhub <https://cellhub.readthedocs.io/>`_ or txseq pipelines.

-To add docs, please raise a pull request.
+Please note that this guide is not a replacement for the `official documentation <https://www.medsci.ox.ac.uk/for-staff/resources/bmrc/r-and-rstudio-on-the-bmrc-cluster>`_.